Kavitha-Seetharaman/Retail-Sales-PowerBI-Dashboard/README.md

 - Designed interactive dashboard visuals
 - Implemented tooltip for better UX
 - Applied Dynamic Row Level Security (RLS)
+-
+## Dataset
+This project uses the AdventureWorks dataset, a Microsoft sample dataset that simulates a real-world retail business.
+It includes:
+- Sales transactions across multiple years
+- Product hierarchy (Category, Subcategory, Product)
+- Customer and regional data
+- Returns data for analyzing product performance

+The dataset was used to build a star schema data model and perform sales and return analysis.

 ## Business Problem
 - Retail businesses often struggle to: